dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-13-bitcoin-is-an-idea.md

 **Bitcoin is an idea** whose time has come.
 As more and more people, companies, and even nation-states move towards a Bitcoin Standard, the unstoppable [gravity] of Satoshi's idea becomes ever more apparent.
-By implementing his idea, he proved that a practical solution to the problems that plagued digital money - double-spending and digital scarcity - is possible.
-By releasing his software to the world he set in motion a powerful incentive structure embedded in a decentralized computer network.
-It is this incentive structure that is the underlying machinery of a virtually unstoppable
-process: the separation of money and state.
-It will take some time for the world to come to grips with this idea.
-Amusingly, time is also the reason why Bitcoin works in the first place.
-After all, the main insight Satoshi had is how to keep the [time] in a decentralized system.
+By implementing his idea, he proved that a practical solution to the problems that plagued digital money for decades --- *double-spending* and *digital scarcity* --- is possible.
+Releasing his software into the wild set in motion a multi-decade process that is driven by an extremely powerful incentive structure.
+An unstoppable idea, embodied in code.
+It is this incentive structure that drives Bitcoin's survival.
+And with every passing day that Bitcoin refuses to die, humanity is one step closer to freeing money from the capture of the state.
+It will take some time for the world to come to grips with this most powerful idea.
+Amusingly, time is also the reason why Bitcoin works in the first place since the main insight Satoshi had is how to keep the [time] in a decentralized system.
+Many people thought that this problem was insoluble.
+Turns out that all that was missing was the right idea.

 [gravity]: {% post_url /bitcoin/2019-05-01-bitcoins-gravity %}
 [life]: {% post_url /bitcoin/2019-08-07-proof-of-life %}